Outline Tasks into Subtasks and Summary Tasks (Indent/Outdent)

 To Indent a task with the mouse, point to the first letter of the task name.
 When the pointer changes to a double-headed arrow, drag right to indent.
+A vertical line will appear.
 You can indent a single task corresponding to single row selection or multiple tasks corresponding to multiple row selection.

 How to Outdent a task?

 To Outdent a task, use Outdent button under Task menu or drag and drop with mouse.

 How to Outdent tasks using a mouse?